tigerbeetle/tigerbeetle/src/vsr/README.md

 Replicas send `command=ping`/`command=pong` messages to one another to synchronize clocks.

-Additionally, these messages serve as heartbeats to let replicas know which _other_ replicas are healthy, i.e. reachable and in `status=normal`.
+Additionally, both of these messages serve as heartbeats to let replicas know which _other_ replicas are healthy, i.e. reachable and in `status=normal`.
 If a [replication quorum](#quorums) of replicas is not healthy, begin [Start-View-Change protocol](#protocol-start-view-change).

 ## Protocol: Ping (Replica-Client)